corrode/corrode.github.io/content/blog/rust-conferences-2026/index.md

 See you at the next conference! 🦀

-*Note: This list will be updated regularly as more conferences announce their 2026 dates.
-Most conferences are yet to announce their exact dates, venues, ticket prices, and CFP timelines.
-Check back often for updates!*
+*Note: This list is updated regularly.
+With the year well underway, most conferences have confirmed their dates, venues, and ticket prices, and the earlier events have already taken place.
+Check back often for the latest updates!*

 <script
   src="https://unpkg.com/leaflet@1.9.4/dist/leaflet.js"